HyperDbg/HyperDbg/README.md

 ### (HyperDbg is NOT in a WORKING STATE - YOU SHOULD NOT USE IT, but you can observe codes, please wait for first release in late January 2021)
 #### We planned for first-release in late January 2021

 **HyperDbg** debugger is an open-source, hypervisor-assisted user-mode, and kernel-mode Windows debugger with a focus on using modern hardware technologies.
-It is a a debugger designed for analyzing, fuzzing and reversing.
+It is a debugger designed for analyzing, fuzzing and reversing.

 Follow **HyperDbg** on **Twitter** to get notified about new releases !
 <p align="center">(https://twitter.com/HyperDbg)</p>